Elephant & Castle tube station: Heritage feature and refurbishment

 The multi-coloured platform tiles on the Northern line were reconstructed in the 1920s in conjunction with an extension to Morden station.
 The tiles were carefully replicated in 2006 to replace the originals, which were in poor condition.
 The original C&SLR tiles dating from 1890 remain on the tunnel roofs of the Northern line platforms, albeit now covered over by the new cable-management system.
 The station was refurbished in 2007.
 The original maroon and cream tiling on the Bakerloo line platforms has been covered over.
 Because of the arrangement of the lighting, cabling and public address loudspeakers, it was not possible to arrange the new roundels at alternate 'low' and 'high' positions, all being at the lower level.

-Services and connections
+Services

 Bakerloo line

-The station is the southern terminus of the Bakerloo line, with northbound trains terminating at either Queen's Park, Stonebridge Park or Harrow & Wealdstone.
+Elephant & Castle station is the southern terminus of the Bakerloo line and the next station is Lambeth North to the north.
+Trains heading northbound terminate at either Queen's Park, Stonebridge Park or Harrow & Wealdstone.

 The typical service pattern in trains per hour (tph) is: